Mental Health and Criminal Justice

 - Mental health and policing

+The Mental Health and Criminal Justice Group takes a ‘real world’ approach to research.
 We have a large number of researchers doing ‘real’ world projects, closely connected to those working in the criminal justice and health sectors and the community.

 We recognise the need for a responsive, timely, tailored approach to find solutions that are evidence based.